 The new nonprofit Squaw Alpine Transit Company, SATCo, has chosen Downtowner, an app-based microtransit service to provide on-demand rides to ease traffic congestion in Olympic Valley and Alpine Meadows year-round.
+The service will run from Dec.
+1 to April 30, 2019.

 The on-demand system with bridge gaps in existing transit lines and ease parking and traffic congestion.
 Downtowner’s algorithms are constantly optimizing driver work flow, picking up riders and grouping those headed in the same direction to help cut down on traffic.
 The service is already being successfully used in Aspen, Colo., and Tampa, Fla.